lewagon/dotfiles/04-Front-End/06-HTTP-and-API/05-Weather/README.md

 ## Background & Objectives

 In this challenge, we are going to play around with the [OpenWeatherMap API](https://openweathermap.org/)!
-We'll practise AJAX again, and discover how we can ask users for their current position!
+We'll practise calling an API again, and discover how we can ask users for their current position!

 ## Specs